gbvbahia01/Spring-Batch-Thread-ItemReader-Stuck/README.md

 This is the period and amount of request received on the endpoint.
 The endpoint that populate the table that Spring Batch will read.
-   1. TEST, TestAmountEnvironment, sends 60 requests each 10 seconds.
+   1. TEST, TestAmountEnvironment.class, sends 60 requests each 10 seconds.
-   2. PROD, ProdAmountEnvironment, the amount and period are random, but if it gets the maximum speed of amount, that is 3, and the minimal period between requests, that is 0.5 second, will be the same amount per minute as TEST.
+   2. PROD, ProdAmountEnvironment.class, the amount and period are random, but if it gets the maximum amount, that are 3, and the minimal period between requests, that is 0.5 second, will be the same amount per minute as TEST.

 > Job Reader Mode

 This is **the key of the problem**.
 Changes here will define what type of _ItemReaderMode_ will be used on _ProcessorItemReader_.
    1. RETURN_NULL When an ItemReader does NOT found a process in the _processor_ table will return NULL.
-   2. NEVER_NULL When an ItemReader does NOT matter if a process was found or not, it will *never* return NULL, but an Optional empty.
+   2. NEVER_NULL Does NOT matter if ItemReader found a process or not, it will *never* return NULL, but an Optional empty.
-   3. COUNTER_TO_NULL A static _AtomicInteger_ will count the amount of returns and when get the limit all threads will return NULL on the reader.
+   3. COUNTER_TO_NULL A static _AtomicInteger_ will count the amount of returns and, when get the limit, all threads will return NULL on the ItemReader.

 ###### Impact each of _ItemReaderMode_ has on the Job
 Keeping this in mind: to a Job finish is necessary that all threads running return NULL on ItemReader